x

 According to the foundation's website, $6.6 million total was raised from the Lewiston-Auburn Response Fund.
 The fund created for survivors and families of victims received $4.9 million in donations.
 The fund created for local nonprofits and organizations received $1.7 million in donations.
 That money was distributed to 29 community nonprofits.

-Sussman said she understands that the mass shooting had lasting impacts on the community, but said she does not feel that large lumpsums of money should have been allocated and widely dispersed.
+Sussman said she understands that the mass shooting had lasting impacts on the community, but said she does not feel that large lumpsums of money should have been allocated to organizations and widely dispersed.

 "Perhaps Lewiston-Auburn area could have used some community support prior to the shooting, and I think that this became an opportunity to start doing that a bit," Sussman said.